 The Don’ts Of Maintaining The Cleanliness Of Your Razor

 You will also be making your shaving experience more rewarding.
 While this is not often stressed, it is essential because hygiene is a primary reason why most straight razors must be cleaned.
-A straight one, for that matter, can be a docket for harbouring diseases caused by bacteria on your skin.
+A straight one, for that matter, can be a docket for harboring diseases caused by bacteria on your skin.
 Let’s not forget that the skin is a reservoir of bacteria.

 However, not every bacterium is harmful to the skin.
 In fact, Staph is the most common, and humans carry it without their knowledge.
-Others are such as fungus candida yeast, which majorly causes an athlete’s foot coupled with viruses that may cause herpes.
+Others are such as the fungus candida yeast, which majorly causes an athlete’s foot, coupled with viruses that may cause herpes.
 To prevent your skin from developing such complications, you should learn the don’ts of cleaning and maintaining your clogged razor.

 1. Don’t Wet The Scales Of Your Razor

 A straight shaver is a great investment.
 But you also need to know how to maintain it, as discussed in the previous sections of this article.
 Unless you are cleaning one that has a straight metal handle, you are better off keeping the water away from its scales.
 That’s appended to the scales being made from different yet unique materials.

 While some of them cannot tolerate excess moisture, some materials may end up absorbing that moisture.
 When that happens, it usually transfers it to the blade.
 It forms a major water spot on the shaver when it gets to that point.
 This will result in rust.
 To successfully clean your blades, you need to use a moist cloth.
 It should also be cleaned and disinfected using an anti-bacterial antiseptic.